teambit/bit/README.md

 ### Changing the code from any repository

 Bit decouples the representation of the code you share from your project file structure.
 As a result, you can make changes to the code you share from any repository in your codebase.

-You can use `bit import` to bring the components actual source code into any repository, change it, and share it back to the remote Scope to sync changes across your projects.
+You can use `bit import` to bring the component's actual source code into any repository, change it, and share it back to the remote Scope to sync changes across your projects.
 You can think of it as “automated and managed copy-pasting” that creates a distributed development workflow.

 ### Discoverability and control